php-ru/symfony-docs-ru/reference/configuration/security.rst

 **User provider**

 Users will still be fetched from the configured user provider.
-If you wish to fetch your users from a LDAP server, you will need to use the ``ldap`` user provider, in addition to one of the two authentication providers (``form_login_ldap`` or ``http_basic_ldap``).
+If you wish to fetch your users from an LDAP server, you will need to use the ``ldap`` user provider, in addition to one of the two authentication providers (``form_login_ldap`` or ``http_basic_ldap``).